-Updates to WordPress, WooCommerce, Storefront, your extensions, etc… are a fact of life.
-Our developers are always hard at work releasing updates that add new features, solve issues, tighten security, and in general make your store better than ever.
+Updates to WordPress, WooCommerce, Storefront, and your extensions are a fact of life.
+Our developers are always hard at work releasing updates that add new features, solve issues, tighten security and, in general, make your store better than ever.

 Backup ↑ Back to top

-So with your precious data and content stored in different places, how should you safeguard it and keep it backed up?
+With precious data and content stored in different places, how do you safeguard it and keep it backed up?

 Automatic backups ↑ Back to top